 Most replicas of the Eames Lounge Chair will not fit the original specifications of the design.
 They are, in fact, usually larger and somewhat clumsier.

 An authentic chair in this style will measure 32 inches from the floor to the top of the headrest.
 Many replicas will be several inches to 10 or more inches taller than an original.

-The front seat edge will be very close to 15 inches above the floor (and some replicas, like the white model shown below, meet that specification).
+The front seat edge will be very close to 15 inches above the floor (and some replicas, like the white model shown in the photo, meet that specification).
 Also be sure to measure the distance across the arms and from front to back.
 Each of these areas will be 32.75 inches in an authentic Eames Lounge Chair.
 Deviations from these measurements can be an indication that your chair is not authentic.

 03 of 05